 Weighing up state vs private schooling can be a minefield.
 Not only are there the financial implications, but there’s the logistics of the school run, SEND provision, academic data and pastoral support to consider.
-All this whilst identifying the school that best fits your child's needs and personality.
+All this whilst identifying the school that best fits your child's indvidual needs.

 Let’s tick one of these factors off – here’s our School Guide run down on what parents can expect to pay when choosing a private school for their child.